Night-Solid/Pyhthon_programs/README.md

 # Welcome!! these are some easy programs for begginers..
-## this includes a QUIZE, GUESSING_GAME, rockPaperSciesorrs
+## this includes a QUIZE, GUESSING_GAME, rockPaperSciesorrs, Password_manager.
  Best of luck.